covalab/robusta/website/docs/robusta-cli.md

 ### 1. Add

-Not all the extensions are added from **Robusta** app creation command line.
+Not all the extensions are added by defult.
 The following command helps us quickly add any available extensions

 ```sh
 robusta add [extension_name]
 ```

 ![add-command](https://github.com/qu0cquyen/robusta/assets/28641819/58b77a11-7d47-4aee-9956-becd75c624a3)

 ### 2. Gen

-**Robusta** also support generating boilerplate code.
+**Robusta** also supports generating boilerplate code.

 Current **Robusta** offers 2 types of generation: